Universal Factor Models: The Inverse Density Weighted Estimator

 where $\widehat{1/\textsf{f}_{\tau_{m},it}(0)}$ is some uniformly consistent estimator of $1/\textsf{f}_{\tau_{m},it}(0)$.
 If $\widehat{1/\textsf{f}_{\tau_{m},it}(0)}$ and $\eta_{h,\tau_{m},it}$ are correlated, it is unclear whether the second term is $o_{p}(1/\sqrt{N})$.

 In this subsection, we introduce a novel subsample estimation approach to estimate $1/\textsf{f}_{\tau,it}(0)$ so that the problem above is avoided; the key observation is that we only need \textit{three quarters} of data to estimate the whole set of factors and loadings.
 This idea may be of independent interest and can be applied to other two-stage estimation procedures that involve estimating some latent factor structure via in the first stage.
+An idea sharing a similar spirit can be found in \cite{bai2021matrix} where they focus on factor analysis with missing data.